gmc-code/PC-algorithms/docs/maths_python/Pythagorean_triples.rst

 | [13, 84, 85], [77, 36, 85], [39, 80, 89], [65, 72, 97]]

-| A second verion is below that uses list comprehension with conditionals:
+| A second version is below that uses list comprehension with conditionals:
 | The `:=` operator is called the walrus operator or the assignment expression.
 It allows you to assign a value to a variable and use it in the same expression.
 | In `and (c := math.pow(m, 2) + math.pow(n, 2)) < num `,
 | the value of `math.pow(m, 2) + math.pow(n, 2)`